How Safe are Airport Car Parks?

 Valet parking services, although expensive, are generally guarded very well.
 The average valet parking lot is gated, manned, and covered by CCTV.
 These car parks are typically out of bounds to the public, only allowing trained staff to drive and park the vehicles.
 Of course, you will have to hand over your car keys to someone else, so it’s best to do a little research online before selecting a valet service.
 On the plus side, this does mean that you will only need to come into contact with one individual in order to park up, which lowers the risk of coronavirus transmissions.

-At present, many of the valet parking services near Sydney Airport, Melbourne Airport, and Brisbane Airport have closed.
+At present, many of the valet parking services near Sydney Airport, Melbourne Airport, and Brisbane Airport have closed, yet some remain operable.
 Since the demand for air travel has declined, airport valet services Australia wide are operating on reduced opening hours.
 Make sure you check opening hours before driving to the airport, on your day of travel.

 Is it Safe to Leave Your Car Long-Term?